 We offer you personalized advising.
 Our major builds on a sound core of foundation courses and is completed by courses selected to meet your needs and career objectives.
 Our major requirements are flexible and easily integrated into a host of minors.

-human resource specialists, and marketing representatives.
-We offer
+ministers, human resource specialists, and marketing representatives.
+We offer students

-average pay rates, and that their rate of promotion is
+and above average pay rates, and that their rate of promotion is significantly faster.

 The pursuit of a career is of great concern to students today, but it is important to recognize that the quality of your education will determine your success in life as well as how to make a living.
 More than half of college graduates do not enter fields directly tied to their majors.